Empire-Strikes-Back/Flula/readme.txt

 - we use only deps.edn

+program.sh

+- we only have program.sh with repl, main, uberjar and jpackage

 we say no to programmer names or emails in commit history

 - we are living and breathing, our repositories are our source code only